Everyone loves a good deal. But are you using the truly profitable e-commerce promo code best practices for your Shopify store?

 We found out the following during our experiments:

 Put your discount codes up early.
 Your customers will buy more expensive products if they know they can get a discount upfront.
 Don’t wait until they get to the checkout page to know they can save.
-Every page, even.

 But if you can’t do this, don’t fret.

 Having a page where customers can go to get their fix for a discount that you host on your site is best.
+Or use the strategy I mentioned earlier that’s a standard feature with Shoptimized™, the highest converting Shopify theme.